Millennial AI

 A general model knows everything about everything.
 It knows nothing about you.

-We fine-tune foundation models on your proprietary data (your documents, conversations, domain terminology, and business logic), building a model that performs at expert level on the tasks that actually matter for your company.
+We fine-tune foundation models on your proprietary data: documents, conversations, domain terminology, and business logic.
+The result is a model that performs at expert level on the tasks that matter for your company.

-Off-the-shelf models hit a ceiling for serious business applications.
+Off-the-shelf models hit a ceiling on your business work.

 General models hallucinate on your specifics

-GPT-4, Claude, Gemini: all trained on the internet.
-They know a lot about general concepts, but nothing about your product documentation, your underwriting criteria, your legal framework, or your customer communication standards.
-When you put a general model on domain-specific tasks, you get confident outputs that are partially or entirely wrong.
-The more specialized your domain, the worse the gap gets.
+GPT-4, Claude, Gemini are all trained on the internet.
+They know general concepts but nothing about your product documentation, underwriting criteria, legal framework, or customer communication standards.
+Put a general model on domain-specific tasks and you get confident outputs that are partially or entirely wrong.
+The more specialized your domain, the worse the gap.

 Prompt engineering has a hard limit

-When a general model underperforms, the instinct is to fix it with better prompts.
-Prompting can get you surprisingly far, but it can't make up for a model that fundamentally lacks domain knowledge.
-You can describe your underwriting rules in a system prompt, but a model that has never seen underwriting data will still miss edge cases.
-If your prompt engineering keeps growing in complexity, that's a sign you need a different approach, not a longer prompt.
+When a general model underperforms, the instinct is better prompts.
+Prompting can get you surprisingly far, but it can't compensate for a model that lacks domain knowledge.
+You can describe underwriting rules in a system prompt, but a model that has never seen underwriting data will still miss edge cases.
+If your prompts keep growing in complexity, you need a fundamentally different approach.

 RAG alone doesn't solve consistency or style

-Retrieval-augmented generation is a strong pattern for grounding outputs in your documents, but retrieval has its own failure modes: missed context, over-retrieval noise, documents that exist but aren't formatted for retrieval.
+Retrieval-augmented generation grounds outputs in your documents, but retrieval has its own failure modes: missed context, over-retrieval noise, documents that aren't formatted for retrieval.
 RAG doesn't change how a model reasons or writes.
-If your business needs outputs with a specific analytical style, a defined voice, or a structured format that has to be consistent across thousands of outputs, retrieval alone won't get you there.
+If you need outputs with a specific analytical style, a defined voice, or a structured format consistent across thousands of outputs, retrieval alone won't get you there.

 Every API call is a data leakage decision

 Routing sensitive business data through a third-party API creates legal, compliance, and competitive risk.
-Customer financial data, proprietary contracts, internal communications, patient records, strategic documents.
-All of it leaves your environment every time you make an inference call.
+Customer financial data, proprietary contracts, internal communications, patient records, strategic documents all leave your environment every time you make an inference call.
 For regulated industries or companies with real IP concerns, running a fine-tuned model in your own infrastructure isn't optional.

 Competitors who fine-tune compound the advantage over time

 A fine-tuned model trained on your data today outperforms a general model.
-A fine-tuned model retrained on accumulating proprietary data next year is much better, and much harder for a competitor to copy.
+One retrained on accumulating proprietary data next year is much better and much harder for a competitor to copy.
 The longer you wait to build the training infrastructure, the larger the dataset gap grows.
 Your data is accumulating whether or not you're using it.

 Data in.
 Domain-expert model out.